Last updated: 1st November 2025

 (e) it independently developed without breaching any of the Receiving Party’s obligations under this Agreement and without using the Disclosing Party’s Confidential Information.

-(b) has entered into a written undertaking of confidentiality in favour of Cotiss that is at least as restrictive as the undertakings set out in clause 15.2 and that applies to the Confidential Information,
+(b) has entered into a written undertaking of confidentiality in favour of Cotiss that is at least as restrictive as the undertakings set out in clause 15.2 (Confidentiality Obligations) and that applies to the Confidential Information,

 (c) and Cotiss remains responsible to you for any unauthorised use or disclosure of your Confidential Information by such persons as if the use or disclosure was made by Cotiss under this clause 15.

-15.5.
-Misuse or breach: Cotiss will notify you in writing immediately upon becoming aware of any:
+Cotiss will notify you in writing immediately upon becoming aware of any:

 (b) breach of Cotiss’ obligations under this clause 15,